Belu (company): History

 In 2011, Lynch employed the design agency This is Real Art to create a new bottle design as part of the brand refresh.

 In 2017 Belu Filter in Action becomes more popular in the food service sector and Belu wins the Food Made Good Product of the Year award.

 In March 2020, Lynch stepped down as CEO and was replaced by Natalie Campbell MBE, three weeks before the global pandemic.
 In September 2020 – Charlotte Harrington (then COO) joined her as Co-CEO to scale filtration and take Belu to new territories outside of the UK.

 Belu partnered with Ocean Bottle and launched a reusable bottle in October 2020.
 Ocean Bottle partners with Plastic Bank, which works with collectors in coastal communities with high levels of plastic pollution.
 Every Belu Ocean Bottle sold funds the collection of 11.4 kg of plastic, equivalent to stopping 1000 bottles from entering our oceans.

 In 2021, Belu launched a range of flavoured mixers and tonic waters.
 During the same year, it launched its first overseas filtration operations in Hong Kong.
 During 2021 Belu also changed its Articles to align with the UN SDGs and shared a new 10-year purpose: to change the way the world sees water.

 In 2021 Belu made the decision to move away from opaque carbon offsetting initiatives and instead chose to redirect funding to invest in nature-based solutions in and around the UK, starting with their mineral water source in Montgomeryshire, Wales.
 Belu partners with a number of organisations to invest in projects that benefits initiatives that fall in line with the Sustainable Development Goals 6,12,13,14 and 17.
 These organisations include WaterAid, Thames21, The Rivers Trust, the Blue Marine Foundation and WRAP.

-Belu follows PAS 808 principles and best practices to foster stakeholder alignment across our partners and the Belu Collective as a whole.
+Belu does not operate as a Bcorp and is not carbon neutral but rather Belu follows PAS 808 principles and practices to foster stakeholder alignment across our partners and the Belu Collective as a whole.

 In 2022 and 2023 Belu was certified a Great Place to Work scoring 100% across several key areas, including leadership satisfaction, support and impartiality.

-Belu has given £5.8 million of its profits to WaterAid since 2011.
+Belu has given £6.5 million of its profits to WaterAid since 2011.
 Belu has a partnership with WaterAid and has an agreement in place to give 100% of its profits to WaterAid.
 In 2012, Belu was part of the arc initiative.
 It is also a member of Social Enterprise UK.

 According to their website 108,780,406 bottles have been made into new Belu bottles using recycled materials and supporting a circular economy model.
 They also claim to have achieved a 69% reduction in the carbon intensity of their business since 2010.